-But for now, most warehouse managers must make do with incomplete data and inflexible software, “largely making compromises between the way a warehouse wants to work and the way the system allows the warehouse to work,” as researchers from the Rotterdam School of Management in Europe warned in 2002.
+But for now, most companies have to take care of warehouse management with incomplete data and inflexible software, “largely making compromises between the way a warehouse wants to work and the way the system allows the warehouse to work,” as researchers from the Rotterdam School of Management in Europe warned in 2002.
 “In certain environments, such compromises might seriously degrade warehouse performance.” ¹

 Two decades later, the situation has not changed much.

 A modern WMS is an impressive feat of computer science, bringing together multiple types of user interface with some heavy processing - in the best packages even predictive analytics - behind the scenes.
 But it’s also the case that the richer a suite of software, the harder it is to change.